-Both the best possible song to open Graduation and absolutely the best song to start your day with a cup of joe, “Good Morning” is disarmingly simple and incredibly potent.
+Both the best possible song to open Graduation and absolutely the best song to start your day, “Good Morning” is disarmingly simple and incredibly potent.
 Whether it’s facing the sort of life-changing event like the graduation of its lyrics or easing yourself out of a particularly rough patch, this song is here, a healing salve for all wounds.

 Remember when this track single-handedly ruined any credibility Taylor Swift ever had?
 Good times.
 “Famous” is production dynamite, with that Sister Nancy sample representing one of Ye’s best chops in recent times.
 Rihanna embodies fame itself on her brief appearances on the track, and Ye is at his braggadocious best on this bountiful beat.

 “Love Lockdown” is the pulsing, bleeding focal point of 808s & Heartbreak; the torn heart of an album that is in itself a torn heart.
 That beat stays the same, gliding evenly throughout the track even as it is attacked by bouts of forceful piano, hand-claps, drums, and Kanye casually revolutionizing a tool called Autotune.
 It ends as it began, with that beat, a pressing reminder of the utter devastation that lies beneath it all.

 24. “Blame Game”

 It’s tracks like this that re-affirm the fact that Ye was in a completely different stratosphere to any other artist when he dropped MBDTF.
 Juggling his love/hate relationship with his special others (fame/females), it also contains one of the best skits in hip-hop history from Chris Rock.
 Yeezy taught us well.